python/mypy/docs/source/stubgen.rst

     Include definitions that are considered private in stubs (with names such as ``_foo`` with single leading underscore and no trailing underscores).

+.. option:: --export-less

+    Don't export all names imported from other modules within the same package.
+    Instead, only export imported names that are not referenced in the module that contains the import.

 .. option:: --search-path PATH

     Specify module search directories, separated by colons (only used if